pombreda/pgreloaded/doc/modules/array.rst

 ---------------------------------------

 The second class, :class:`MemoryView` provides an interface to access data over multiple dimensions.
-You hence can layout and access a simple byte stream over e.g. two or more axes, providing a greater flexibility for functional operations and complex data.
+You can layout and access a simple byte stream over e.g. two or more axes, providing a greater flexibility for functional operations and complex data.

-Let's assume, we are reading iamge data from a file stream into some buffer object and want to access and manipulate the image data now.
+Let's assume, we are reading image data from a file stream into some buffer object and want to access and manipulate the image data.
 Images feature two axes, one being the width, the other being the height, defining a rectangular graphics area.

-When we read all data from the file, we have one-dimensional view of the image graphics.
+When we read all data from the file, we have an one-dimensional view of the image graphics.
 The :class:`MemoryView` allows us to define a two-dimensional view over the image graphics, so that we can operate on both, rows and columns of the image. ::